bugzilla/bugzilla.github.io/queries.md

 permalink: /docs/queries
 ---

-As a bugzilla administrator, sometimes the queries I need to do are too specialized for the standard bugzilla query page and I have to do them in SQL.
+As a Bugzilla administrator, sometimes the queries I need to do are too specialized for the standard Bugzilla query page and I have to do them in SQL.
 I want to record some of these queries here for later reference to save me from re-inventing the wheel.
 Hopefully others will find this useful as well.

-  - Search for bug owners who seem to have not used bugzilla in a while.
+  - Search for bug owners who seem to have not used Bugzilla in a while.
     Send these people mail and disable the accounts of those that bounce.
 Use the date that they last commented on a bug to decide whether they're active.
 This isn't perfect, but its good enough